 Looking for the best things to do in Starved Rock?
-You’ve came to the right place to learn all about the best Starved Rock activities.
+You’ve come to the right place to learn all about the best Starved Rock activities.

 Starved Rock park has been recognized as the best state park in Illinois.
 If you see this long list of amazing things that you can do in and around this beautiful domain you will surely understand why.

-The park is an outdoor lovers paradise all-year round.
+The park is an outdoor lover paradise all year round.
 There are marvelous trails to explore and you can take your adventures to the bordering Illinois river.

 There’s no reason to stay away in the winter.
 The trails are excellent for snowshoeing and adrenaline junkies will find a challenge climbing the frozen waterfalls.

 You can make a weekend of it and discover the region where you can go wine tasting, visit a brewery or explore neighboring Matthiessen State Park.
 Click here if you are looking for a place to stay near Starved Rock.